vtudn/dsc_as_kShortestPaths/README.md

 **[CHANGE INPUT]**

 User can change the input configuration file at "input/input.cfg".
-Its format is "<start_point> <end_point>", which indicates the 2 points that we want to find top k shortest paths.
+Its format is "<start_point> <end_point>", which indicates the 2 points in the map that we want to find top k shortest paths.